eqrdev/extension/README.md

 .
 ├── ...
 ├── modules
+│   ├── auto-connect   # A Node.js script to monitor enquiries
 │   ├── chrome         # The Chrome extensions source code
-│   ├── eslint         # Eslint package and related dependecies, eslint configuration │   ├── linkedin       # LinkedIn Client, tools and utilities to communicate with LinkedIn │   ├── openai         # A simple API request to analyze LinkedIn conversations with OpenAI's GPT │   ├── tests          # Test configuration.
-There are'nt any test suites here.
-We use colocation │   └── ui-library     # React components to build the UI of the extension ├── package.json       # We do not hold dependencies here.
+│   ├── equalizer      # The core business logic of Equalizer │   ├── eslint         # Eslint package and related dependecies, eslint configuration │   ├── linkedin       # LinkedIn Client, tools and utilities to communicate with LinkedIn │   ├── openai         # A simple API request to analyze LinkedIn conversations with OpenAI's GPT │   └── ui-library     # React components to build the UI of the extension ├── package.json       # We do not hold dependencies here.
 └── ...